Cyberlane/cogent-restaurant-finder/README.md

 ### Tabler Icons

-Icons were neededs, and this recommended by Mantine UI, so I just went with it.
+Icons were needed, and this recommended by Mantine UI, so I just went with it.
 I have no specific reason for this to be better or worse than any other.

 ### DayJS